TheSharkKing/MarrowSDK/Docs/AvatarScript.md

-# Avatar Script Detailed Completion
+# Avatar Script

-In-depth documentation on setting up Marrow Avatars will go here (examples that match the fidelity of BL Avatars with extra bones, extra tips on fine-tuning, etc.).
+In-depth documentation on setting up Marrow Avatars will go here.

+For now, refer to the [Avatars Guide](./Avatars.md).

 #### Avatar Required Settings
 Settings required for the avatar to function.